SimranNayyar/Flix/README.md

 - [X] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

 ### App Walkthrough GIF
-Hi, I was having some issues with the gif again,so I have also put a youtube link with the video once again, I am not sure what the issue is.
+Hi, I was having some issues with the gif again, so I have also put a youtube link with the video once again, I am not sure what the issue is.
 I will be mentioning this to the TAs in tomorrow's session.

 Youtube video: https://youtu.be/H-spajBQi5Q